WealthShield Partners LLC Grows Stock Position in BlackRock, Inc. (NYSE:BLK)

 WealthShield Partners LLC increased its holdings in shares of BlackRock, Inc. (NYSE:BLK) by 44.4% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The firm owned 130 shares of the asset manager’s stock after buying an additional 40 shares during the quarter.
 WealthShield Partners LLC’s holdings in BlackRock were worth $114,000 as of its most recent filing with the Securities and Exchange Commission.

 Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Martingale Asset Management L P lifted its position in BlackRock by 1,218.9% during the first quarter.
-Martingale Asset Management L P now owns 54,274 shares of the asset manager’s stock worth $40,921,000 after buying an additional 50,159 shares during the period.
-Summitry LLC lifted its position in BlackRock by 0.8% during the first quarter.
-Summitry LLC now owns 60,080 shares of the asset manager’s stock worth $45,298,000 after buying an additional 498 shares during the period.
-US Bancorp DE lifted its position in BlackRock by 2.0% during the second quarter.
-US Bancorp DE now owns 154,443 shares of the asset manager’s stock worth $135,133,000 after buying an additional 2,980 shares during the period.
+Martingale Asset Management L P raised its holdings in shares of BlackRock by 1,218.9% in the 1st quarter.
+Martingale Asset Management L P now owns 54,274 shares of the asset manager’s stock worth $40,921,000 after purchasing an additional 50,159 shares during the period.
+Summitry LLC raised its holdings in shares of BlackRock by 0.8% in the 1st quarter.
+Summitry LLC now owns 60,080 shares of the asset manager’s stock worth $45,298,000 after purchasing an additional 498 shares during the period.
+US Bancorp DE raised its holdings in shares of BlackRock by 2.0% in the 2nd quarter.
+US Bancorp DE now owns 154,443 shares of the asset manager’s stock worth $135,133,000 after purchasing an additional 2,980 shares during the period.
 Castellan Group LLC raised its holdings in shares of BlackRock by 10.4% in the 1st quarter.
 Castellan Group LLC now owns 2,120 shares of the asset manager’s stock worth $1,598,000 after purchasing an additional 200 shares during the period.
 Finally, Douglass Winthrop Advisors LLC raised its holdings in shares of BlackRock by 23.2% in the 1st quarter.
 Douglass Winthrop Advisors LLC now owns 1,716 shares of the asset manager’s stock worth $1,294,000 after purchasing an additional 323 shares during the period.
 Hedge funds and other institutional investors own 78.13% of the company’s stock.

-A number of equities analysts have recently commented on BLK shares.
-UBS Group raised their price objective on BlackRock from $890.00 to $984.00 and gave the stock a “buy” rating in a report on Thursday, July 8th.
-Evercore ISI restated a “buy” rating on shares of BlackRock in a report on Sunday, June 6th.
-Credit Suisse Group cut their price objective on BlackRock from $1,011.00 to $1,000.00 and set an “outperform” rating on the stock in a report on Thursday, July 15th.
-Citigroup raised their price objective on BlackRock from $1,000.00 to $1,050.00 and gave the stock a “buy” rating in a report on Monday, July 12th.
-Finally, Deutsche Bank Aktiengesellschaft lowered their target price on BlackRock from $1,018.00 to $1,001.00 and set a “buy” rating for the company in a research note on Thursday, July 15th.
-Two research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Buy” and a consensus target price of $953.31.

 Shares of NYSE BLK opened at $937.28 on Friday.
 BlackRock, Inc. has a fifty-two week low of $531.39 and a fifty-two week high of $959.89.
 The business has a 50 day moving average price of $899.07 and a two-hundred day moving average price of $835.48.
 The company has a quick ratio of 1.08, a current ratio of 1.08 and a debt-to-equity ratio of 0.45.
 The firm has a market cap of $142.65 billion, a PE ratio of 25.20, a price-to-earnings-growth ratio of 2.45 and a beta of 1.15.